Eloise (Playhouse 90): Production

 The play was based on Kay Thompson's children's book Eloise.
 The book was released in June 1955.
 Leonard Spigelgass wrote the teleplay based on Thompson's book.
 John Frankenheimer was the director and Martin Manulis the producer.
 The play was staged at CBS Television City in Los Angeles.

 Reception

-In The New York Times, Jack Gould panned the production "totally preposterous television", "sophomoric chaos", "a ludicrous hodgepodge", "agony", "childish" (as opposed to "childlike"), "idiotic and contrived, wholly farcical without being funny."
+In The New York Times, Jack Gould panned the production as "totally preposterous television", "sophomoric chaos", "a ludicrous hodgepodge", "agony", "childish" (as opposed to "childlike"), "idiotic and contrived, wholly farcical without being funny".

-In the St. Louis Globe-Democrat, John Lester credited Rudie with a "technically remarkable" performance given her age, but opined that the selection of the material "indicates a weakness of basic judgment that could -- and probably will -- result in other offerings, equally superficial and nonsensical."
+In the St. Louis Globe-Democrat, John Lester credited Rudie with a "technically remarkable" performance given her age, but opined that the selection of the material "indicates a weakness of basic judgment that could -- and probably will -- result in other offerings, equally superficial and nonsensical".